MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/about/work_in_progress.md

 <!-- Can we give examples of behavior or errors?
 Makes it more searchable -->

 **Work Around:**
-Download and install a container OS <!-- Container base image? --> matching the OS version and patch level of the container host.
+Download and install a container base image matching the OS version and patch level of the container host.

 ### Commands sporadically fail -- try again